adtreindl/Epichloe_genomics/README.md

-# Epichloe_genomics
+# Epichloe genomics
-methods, scripts and instructions to work on Epichloe data
+ This repository contains descriptions of how genomic data was processed and analyzed